yav1987/resume/index.md

 <blockquote>
 I'm a Front-end Developer motivated by the art of programming and design with 8 + years' of experience.
-Enthusiastic about the Web Development interaction, passionate autodidact.
+Enthusiastic about the Web Development interaction.
+Passionate autodidact.
 </blockquote><br><br>
 ## Work Experience
 <hr>